darahumadac/api/Notes.md

 6. Create the `IRepository<T>` with the GetAll, Get, Add, Update, Delete method defintions
 7. For each _resource T_, create the _Service_ class and implement the `IRepository<T>` interface so that the service can be injected as a dependency for the appropriate handler.
 This is the simplest implementation.
    - If there is bloating in the dependencies injected in the handler, opt for **mediator pattern** using `MediatR` to decouple handler logic.
 This is used for **CQRS** also
+8. All text inputs must be sanitized, html encoded, and normalized.
-8. Add Validation for requests using `FluentValidation`.
+8. Add Validation for create and update requests using `FluentValidation`.
 Requests should have a validator class that implements the `AbstractValidator<TRequest>`.
 Register the validator class as an imple,entation of the `IValidator<TRequest>` service.
 9. Add request validation as an endpoint filter.
     - Create a class that implements from `IEndpointFilter` and add logic to validate the request. - Register this class as an endpoint filter to specific endpoints by calling `.AddEndpointFilter<TEndpointFilter>()`
 10. Configure exception handling for unhandled exceptions